 Worldwide, many million tonnes of MWP are expected to be created during quarrying.
-Thus, the practice of marble residue has become a significant alternative material for enhancing the hardening characteristics of concrete[1].
+Thus, the practice of marble residue has become a significant alternative material for enhancing the hardening characteristics of concrete (Gholhaki et al. 2018).
 Marble is a sedimentary rock that results from the transformation of pure limestone by metamorphosis.
 The purity of the marble determines its colour and look; if the limestone is entirely made of calcite, it is white (100 percent CaCO3).
 Marble is used in building and decorating because it is sturdy and has a noble appearance.
-As a result, marble is in high demand[2].
-MWP is produced in huge quantities during the cutting process [3].
-As a result, the amount of marble trash, which accounts for 20% of total marble mined, has risen to millions of tonnes [4].
-Directly dumping these waste products into the environment might result in environmental problems [5].
-Additionally, because natural aggregate and minerals used to make cement are limited, and it is necessary to reduce energy consumption and carbon dioxide emissions associated with construction processes, a solution to this problem is sought through the practice of MWP as a fractional auxiliary for Portland slag cement[6].
-In India, MWP is settled by sedimentation and subsequently disposed of, resulting in environmental degradation, as well as the formation of dust during the summer, posing a hazard to agriculture and public health [7].
-Thus, the use of the MWP in a variety of industrial sectors, including building, agriculture, glass, and paper, would contribute to environmental protection.
-Waste may be recycled to create novel goods or utilized as an intermixture to increase the efficiency of natural resource usage and protect the environment from waste deposits [8].
+As a result, marble is in high demand (Siddique et al. 2021).
+MWP is produced in huge quantities during the cutting process (Chuc et al. 2018).
+As a result, the amount of marble trash, which accounts for 20% of total marble mined, has risen to millions of tonnes (Singh et al. 2017).
+Directly dumping these waste products into the environment might result in environmental problems (Vardhan et al. 2019).
+Additionally, because natural aggregate and minerals used to make cement are limited, and it is necessary to reduce energy consumption and carbon dioxide emissions associated with construction processes, a solution to this problem is sought through the practice of MWP as a fractional auxiliary for Portland slag cement (Singhal 2018).
+In India,